 Experience and Specialization: Ensure the agency has prior experience working with hospitals of similar size and services.

-Service Scope: Ask for a detailed proposal outlining what all services they will offer – licenses, documentation, audits, accreditation support, etc.
+Service Scope: Ask for a detailed proposal outlining what services they will offer – licenses, documentation, audits, accreditation support, etc.

 Client References: Request contact details of past or existing clients for feedback on service quality.